bclins/bclins.github.io/spring24/cs480/notes.md

 ### Mon, Mar 25

 Today we talked about dimension reduction using **principal component analysis**.
-Principal component analysis is an idea from linear algebra that allows us to data vectors $x_1, \ldots, x_n \in \R^d$ where the dimension $d$ is very large and replaced them with vectors in a much lower dimensional space that still capture most of the information that was contained in the original vectors.
+Principal component analysis is an idea from linear algebra that allows us to take data vectors $x_1, \ldots, x_n \in \R^d$ where the dimension $d$ is very large and replaced them with vectors in a much lower dimensional space that still capture most of the information that was contained in the original vectors.
 Principal component analysis is one of the most commonly used methods for **dimension reduction**.

 Let $X$ be an $n$-by-$d$ data matrix with rows $x_1, \ldots, x_n$ that are each $d$-dimensional.
 Let $\bar{x}$ be the row vector with entries equal to the average of each column of $X$.
 Then the **covariance matrix** for $X$ is
 $$Q = \frac{1}{n-1} (X-\bar{x})^T (X-\bar{x})$$